 I think book lovers are not easy to buy gifts for because you never know what they’ve already read, what they really like, or what they’ll put on their shelf and never actually read.

-Frankly, if I’m buying a gift for a serious bibliophile, I think a safer bet is a gift card and then a book-related gift.
+Frankly, if I’m buying a gift for a serious bibliophile, I think a safer bet is a book-related gift rather than picking out a book for them.

 Here are some of my all-time favorites gifts for book lovers that aren’t books:

 Phantom Tollbooth Sweatshirt – I love this book so much, not only because it’s a classic, but because it was one of the few books my dad read aloud to me (it was one of his childhood favorites, plus he has always loved clever jokes and puns).
 Actually, I need to go reread this book immediately now.
 (Besides the Phantom Tollbooth, they also have a bunch of other fantastic sweatshirts with literary covers.
 You can buy them from Amazon as well (and they are Prime eligible!), but they’re quite a bit cheaper directly from Out of Print).